Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Understanding Differential Factors in Adoption

 First, we infer that farmers with higher adoption rates ($q_{4}$) watch videos of shorter duration and belong to smaller villages across all the five states as compared to the farmers in $q_{1}$.
-Second, for all states except Andhra Pradesh, farmers in $q_{4}$ highly benefit from farmers belonging to their neighbourhood in $G_{2}$ who are adopters of a video that is now being attended by the farmer.
-Third, farmers in $q_{4}$ from Andhra Pradesh and Karnataka watch videos that are more specific to their villages as compared to $q_{1}$.
-This tells us that since farmers in $q_{1}$ from Karnataka watch videos that are less specific to their villages, they might be less likely to benefit from other farmers in their group/village adopting the same videos in the past.
-Fourth, farmers in $q_{4}$ from Bihar, Andhra Pradesh and Madhya Pradesh watch videos with lower attendance, benefitting from a higher mediator attention ($MA_{\mu}$) as compared to farmers in $q_{1}$.
+Second, for all states except Andhra Pradesh, farmers in $q_{4}$ have significantly higher $PAI_{\mu}$ than farmers in $q_{1}$ i.e., they highly benefit from other farmers belonging to their neighbourhood in $G_{2}$ who are past adopters of a video now being screened to them.
+This demonstrates the role of co-adopters of a farmer in influencing adoption.
+Third, for all the states except Karnataka, farmers in $q_{4}$ watch videos that are more specific to their groups and villages, i.e., videos produced with the involvement of lesser groups and villages as compared to farmers in $q_{1}$.
+Thus, for farmers in $q_{4}$, it is likely that the participatory approach becomes more feasible when there is lesser diversity of participants in terms of groups and villages.
+Similarly, farmers in $q_{4}$ from Bihar, Andhra Pradesh and Karnataka also prefer watching videos that span lesser number of farmers across the targeted groups.
+Fourth, farmers in $q_{4}$ from Bihar, Andhra Pradesh and Madhya Pradesh watch videos with lower attendance, benefitting from a higher mediator-farmer ratio ($MFR_{\mu}$) as compared to farmers in $q_{1}$.
 Fifth, farmers in $q_{4}$ from Bihar and Madhya Pradesh belong to smaller groups as compared to $q_{1}$.
-Lastly, the mean active age of farmers in $q_{4}$ was lesser than farmers in $q_{1}$ (see Appendix Section \ref{mean_vals}) in contrast to our hypothesis.
-We delve into this in more detail in Section \ref{model_results}.
+Lastly, the mean active age of farmers in $q_{4}$ was lesser than farmers in $q_{1}$ (see Appendix Section~\ref{mean_vals}) in contrast to our hypothesis.
+We delve into this in more detail in Section~\ref{model_results}.